pirate/mesh-botnet/README.md

-Mesh-Networking Demonstration: IRC Botnet App
+Mesh-Networking Demonstration: IRC Botnet App (Mac)
 ========

 python-medusa is a demo of simple intrusion and virus building concepts introduced in